-Plane down in ocean off New Jersey coast: reports
+Report of plane down in ocean off New Jersey coast unfounded, sheriff says

 Long Beach Island is located along New Jersey's eastern shore

-A plane traveling over New Jersey was down near Long Beach Island late Thursday morning, according to reports.
+Reports that a plane traveling over New Jersey was down near Long Beach Island late Thursday morning are unfounded, according to local news outlets.

-The Lakewood Scoop was first to report that a plane had landed in the water off Long Beach Island.
+Ocean County Sheriff's Office officials confirmed to WPVI-TV that reports that a plane, possibly a small glider, had gone down in the area around 11:30 a.m. near Beach Haven's East 26th Street beach were unfounded.
+An earlier report said a plane carrying up to three people had gone down approximately 1 mile into the Atlantic Ocean.

-Law enforcement officials confirmed the news to NBC 4 New York.
-The plane was reportedly carrying up to three people and is located approximately 1 mile into the Atlantic Ocean.
+The scare prompted responses from state and local law enforcement and the U.S. Coast Guard.

 The Coast Guard's Mid-Atlantic district tweeted just before 12:30 p.m. that it had "received a report of a plane crash" and had diverted a helicopter and crews.